How to invest your first £100 in the UK

 This brings us neatly to the importance of leaving your investment alone (if you can help it).

-So — how would that first £100 grow with returns of 10% a year once regular monthly contributions are thrown into the mix?
+So, let's look at how that first £100 grow with average returns of 10% a year once regular monthly contributions are thrown into the mix?
 The figures will blow your socks off:

 Monthly